lopezpdvn/lopezpdvn.github.io/pages/tech-notes/fedora-23-set-up.md

 {% highlight bash %}
 $ sudo dnf -y clean all ; sudo dnf -y upgrade
 $ sudo systemctl reboot
 {% endhighlight %}

+## Configure shell history

+*You may not need this.
+Check your shell's documentation*

+In your user shell configuration files, set the environment variables related to shell history: `HISTFILE`, `HISTSIZE`

+As fallback, add to `/etc/profile` too

+{% highlight bash %}
+# File path may be different
+export HISTFILE=~/.bash_history
+{% endhighlight %}

 ## Install RPM Fusion